-The Not Jump instruction allows the program to transition from an active stage which contains the jump instruction to another which is specified in the instruction.
-The jump will occur when the input logic is off.
-The active stage that contains the Not Jump will be deactivated 1 scan after the Not Jump instruction is executed.
+The Jump instruction allows the program to transition from an active stage which contains the jump instruction to another stage which is specified in the instruction.
+The jump will occur when the input logic is true.
+The active stage that contains the Jump will be deactivated one scan after the Jump instruction is executed.